 Students can hold officer positions in more than one sport club.
 However, a student may only hold the role of President for one sport club.
-The Presidential role requires a tremendous amount of focus, energy, and passion.
+The presidential role requires a tremendous amount of focus, energy, and passion.
 Within a single club, a student may not hold more than two officer positions.
 The Competitive Sports Office requires that different individuals are elected for the President and Treasurer positions.

-The sport club may create supplemental officer positions (e.g., Social Media Manager, Trip Advisor, Fundraising Chair, etc.) that will serve a function within the club.
+The sport club may create supplemental officer positions (e.g., Social Media Manager, Trip Advisor, Fundraising Chair etc.) that will serve a function within the club.
 Sport club officers' duties will be defined in the sport club's constitution.
-The constitutional template provides an initial framework for assigning duties, roles, and responsibilities.